lgonzeug/Progress/Ansible/readme.md

 - You will have to update the Hosts file.
 In that file youare able to pick what groups the changes will take place in what machines.
 - <VM_Public_IP:5601/app/kibana>

--As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
--
--
--
--
--